rslmartins/Rock-fracture-segmentation-with-Tensorflow/README.md

 python main.py -i test
 ```

-Postprocessing and the resulting images can be obtained as follows.
+In this project, [DenseCRF](https://github.com/lucasb-eyer/pydensecrf) is used for postprocessing.
+Postprocessing and the resulting images can be obtained as follows:
 ```
 python postprocess.py
 ```